xyzhang89/RepData_PeerAssessment1/PA1_template.md

 ```
 The total number of missing values in the dataset is 2304.

-fill missing values with the mean for that 5-minute interval.
+Here, the mean for the 5-minute interval is used for filling in the missing values.

 ```r
 fillact <- act